MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/update-existing-projects-to-the-latest-release.md

 ---
+title: Update existing projects to a different release of the Windows App SDK
-description: This article provides instructions for updating a project created with an earlier preview or release version of the Windows App SDK or WinUI 3 to the latest version.
+description: This article provides instructions for updating a project created with an earlier preview or release version of the Windows App SDK or WinUI 3 to the latest version. ms.topic: article ms.date: 03/03/2023
-title: Update existing projects to the latest release of the Windows App SDK ms.topic: article ms.date: 8/10/2021
 keywords: windows win32, desktop development, Windows App SDK, Project Reunion ms.localizationpriority: medium
 ---

-# Update existing projects to the latest release of the Windows App SDK
+# Update existing projects to a different release of the Windows App SDK

-If you created a project with an earlier version of the Windows App SDK (previously called Project Reunion) or WinUI 3, you can update the project to use a more recent release.
+If you created a project with an earlier version of the Windows App SDK (previously called Project Reunion) or WinUI 3, then you can update the project to use a more recent release.
 To learn more about what's currently available in each release channel, see [Windows App SDK release channels](release-channels.md).

 > [!NOTE]
-> These instructions may have issues due to the uniqueness of each app's individual scenario.
-Please carefully follow them and if you find issues, [file a bug on our GitHub repo](https://github.com/microsoft/microsoft-ui-xaml/issues/new/choose).
+> These instructions might have issues due to the uniqueness of each app's individual scenario.
+Please carefully follow them, and if you find an issue then please file a bug against the [microsoft-ui-xaml](https://github.com/microsoft/microsoft-ui-xaml/issues/new/choose) GitHub repo.

+## Update between versions released after 1.0 Stable

+If your project isn't referencing the version of the Windows App SDK NuGet package that you need, then you can use the **NuGet Package Manager** in Visual Studio to update your project's NuGet package references.
+For example, if you create a new project by using a stable release of the Windows App SDK VSIX, then your project will reference a stable release of the Windows App SDK.
+But you can easily reconfigure that project to reference, say, an experimental release of the Windows App SDK.
+Or reconfigure it to reference the latest stable release.

+For steps, see the instructions in [Use the Windows App SDK in an existing project](/windows/apps/windows-app-sdk/use-windows-app-sdk-in-existing-project).

 ## Update from 0.8 Stable to 1.0 Stable

-If you created a project using version 0.8 Stable (for example, version 0.8.4), you can follow these instructions to update your project to the 1.0 Stable release.
+If you created a project using version 0.8 Stable (for example, version 0.8.4), then you can follow these instructions to update your project to the 1.0 Stable release.

 **Prerequisite:** Download and install the latest release of the Windows App SDK.
 For more information, see [Install tools for the Windows App SDK](set-up-your-development-environment.md).

 ### Instructions

-1. In the `.wapproj` file, if your **TargetPlatformMinVersion** is older than `10.0.17763.0`, change it to `10.0.17763.0`.
+1. In the `.wapproj` file, if your **TargetPlatformMinVersion** is older than `10.0.17763.0`, then change it to `10.0.17763.0`.

-2. In Visual Studio, go to **Tools** -> **Nuget Package Manager** -> **Package Manager Console**.
+2. In Visual Studio, go to **Tools** > **Nuget Package Manager** > **Package Manager Console**.
 This process consists of uninstalling existing Project Reunion package references from  `.csproj`/`.vcxproj` and `.wapproj` files, and then installing the `WindowsAppSDK` package references to those files.

 3. Enter the following commands to uninstall existing `ProjectReunion` packages from your `.csproj`/`.vcxproj`